cdfoundation/toc/README.md

 * Garima Bajpai (Ortelius, Canada DevOps Community of Practice ) - 1 July 2021 to 30 June 2022 [GB appointed Ambassador Chair]
 * Fatih Degirmenci (Interoperability SIG, Ericsson) - 1 April 2021 to 31 March 2022 [End-user-appointed]

+### TOC Contributors

+We thank all commmunity members who participate in the Technical Oversight Committee activities and represent their projects/SIGs/companies there.
+See the list of TOC Contributors [here](./CONTRIBUTORS.md).

 ### TOC Alumni
 * Kohsuke Kawaguchi (Jenkins) - 03/1/2020 to 02/28/2021
 * James Strachan (Jenkins-X) - 03/1/2020 to 02/28/2021